-\end{corollary} \begin{proof}[Proof of Theorem \ref{t:monotonicityformula} and Corollary \ref{c:monotonerror}] The proof of both statements is almost the same as Theorem 3.2 in \cite{DDHM}, with the difference that here the boundary is taken with arbitrary multiplicity and they only consider boundaries with multiplicity $1$.
-The first two statements are a consequence of Allard interior and boundary montonicity formulas for stationary varifolds.
+\end{corollary} \begin{proof}[Proof of Theorem \ref{t:monotonicityformula} and Corollary \ref{c:monotonerror}] The proof follows the same steps as Theorem 3.2 in \cite{DDHM}.
+However, the key difference is that we allow for arbitrary boundary multiplicity, whereas \cite{DDHM} considers only boundaries with multiplicity $1$.
+The first two statements are a consequence of Allard interior and boundary monotonicity formulas for stationary varifolds.